KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/secrets-management/external-secrets-operator-integration.md

 All secrets are stored in Kubernetes in pre-defined namespaces.
 Platform suggests using the following approach for secrets management:

-* `EDP_NAMESPACE-vault`, where `EDP_NAMESPACE` is a name of the namespace where KubeRocketCI is deployed, such as `edp-vault`.
+* `KRCI_NAMESPACE-vault`, where `KRCI_NAMESPACE` is a name of the namespace where KubeRocketCI is deployed, such as `krci-vault`.
 This namespace is used by the platform.
-Access to secrets in the `edp-vault` is granted only for `Administrators`.
+Access to secrets in the `krci-vault` is granted only for `Administrators`.

-* `EDP_NAMESPACE-cicd-vault`, where `EDP_NAMESPACE` is a name of the namespace where KubeRocketCI is deployed, such as `edp-cicd-vault`.
-Development team uses secrets in the `edp-cicd-vault` for microservices development.
+* `KRCI_NAMESPACE-cicd-vault`, where `KRCI_NAMESPACE` is a name of the namespace where KubeRocketCI is deployed, such as `krci-cicd-vault`.
+Development team uses secrets in the `krci-cicd-vault` for microservices development.

 See a diagram below for more details: